Bad day for a picnic.

 - In Yu-Gi-Oh!, several of Weevil Underwood's monsters, most notably Perfectly Ultimate Great Moth and Insect Queen, are textbook examples of this trope.
 Naturally, Yu-Gi-Oh!
 The Abridged Series had fun with this one.

 - Other duelists in the franchise who specialized Insect Monsters were Ren from Yu-Gi-Oh!
 GX and Uryu from Yu-Gi-Oh!
 5Ds.
 (Both were one-shot characters.)

 - The Magic World jungle in Mahou Sensei Negima! contains dung beetles that are around the size of a human torso.

-- The entire Bugrum Empire of El-Hazard is absolutely crawling with these (Pun unintended).
+- The entire Bugrum Empire of El-Hazard: The Magnificent World is absolutely crawling with these (Pun unintended).

 - The Blue in Blue Gender all resemble giant insects.

 - In YuYu Hakusho, the Demon World contains massive centipede-like monsters that dwarf trees and even some mountains.
 They serve as transport in Mukuro's realm.